taoteh1221/Bluetooth_Internet_Radio/README.txt

 A command line parameter can be passed to auto-select menu choices.
 Multi sub-option selecting is available too, by seperating each sub-option with a space, AND ecapsulating everything in quotes like "option1 sub-option2 sub-sub-option3".

-Running normally (diplays options to choose from):
+Running normally (displays options to choose from):

 ~/radio